fhamborg/Giveme5W1H/README.md

 core_nlp_host = 'localhost:9000'
 ```

-## ScriptUsage
+## File based usage
-GiveMe5W can read and write news in a json format (https://github.com/fhamborg/news-please/blob/master/newsplease/examples/sample.json)[example]
+GiveMe5W can read and write news in a json format [example](https://github.com/fhamborg/news-please/blob/master/newsplease/examples/sample.json).
+There is also a converter script to convert gate.xml files to json.

-Files can be processed like a stream (parse_documents_simple.py) or can be loaded in advance and kept in the (parse_documents.py).
-Because of the long execution time of CoreNLP,
+Files can be processed like a stream (parse_documents_simple.py) or can be loaded in advance and kept in memory (parse_documents.py).
-it is possible to cache the result on the filesystem to speed up multiple run.
+Because of the long execution time of the CoreNLP server, it is possible to cache the result on the filesystem to speed up multiple executions.
 The raw results are attached to each document under clp_result.

+The included example files already preprocessed.
+Delete all files in "/cache" if you want to preprocess them again by CoreNLP server.

 ## RESTapi